Berlioz’s Birthplace – La Côte Saint-André

 The Berlioz family home has undergone several major renovations since it was acquired in the 1930s and turned into the Musée Hector Berlioz.
 The last major renovation took place between 1 January 2002 and June 2003 (see also the Hector Berlioz Museum page on this site).

-All the modern photographs reproduced on this page were taken by Michel Austin in April 1998 and September 2008; other pictures have been scanned from postcards and books in our own collection. © Monir Tayeb and Michel Austin.
+All the modern photographs reproduced on this page were taken by Michel Austin in April 1998, September 2008, and August 2012; other pictures have been scanned from postcards and books in our collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 Berlioz’s family home in the late 19th and early 20th century